-This DIY tunic dress is perfect for farmer’s markets, lazy afternoons, and everything in between.
-It’s simple design and unique silhouette make it perfect for layering.
+This DIY type of blouse is perfect for farmer’s markets, lazy afternoons, and everything in between.
+It’s simple design and unique silhouette make it perfect for layering, leaving you with many great choices for your wardrobe.

-This DIY tunic dress is super-simple to make since we’ll be using clothes you already have to create a pattern just for you.
+This DIY tunic top sewing pattern is super-simple to make since we’ll be using clothes you already have to create a pattern just for your body measurements.
 Don’t stress because I’ll walk you through every step of the way.

 - 2 yards of Floral Fabric (this one is similar to what I used)